France, Lille

 In 2024, the Arras Christmas Market—one of the most underrated Christmas markets in France—will open on November 29th and remain open until December 29th.
 During the week, the market is open from noon to 7:30 pm.
 On weekends, it opens at 10 am and on Saturdays, it closes at 9 pm and on Sundays, it closes at 7:30 pm.

-PRO TIP: When I first started exploring Christmas markets in France, I was surprised by how early they would close up for the night!
-I had planned to enjoy a long dinner and wander the stalls afterward, but the market shut down earlier than expected.
-Keep this in mind when visiting not only Arras but other hidden gems in France—arriving early means more time to experience the market!
+PRO TIP: Christmas markets in France close earlier than you would expect!
+Keep this in mind when visiting Arras and other hidden gems in France—arriving early means more time to visit!

 YOU MIGHT ALSO LIKE: How to spend the PERFECT Christmas in Alsace